You are here

 The National Institute on Deafness and Other Communication Disorders (NIDCD) supports a wide variety of research to understand the genetic underpinnings of SLI, the nature of the language deficits that cause it, and better ways to diagnose and treat children with it.

-- Genetic research: An NIDCD-supported investigator recently has identified a mutation in a gene on chromosome 6, called the KIAA0319 gene, that appears to play a key role in SLI.
-The mutation plays a supporting role in other learning disabilities, such as dyslexia, some cases of autism, and speech sound disorders (conditions in which speech sounds are either not produced or produced or used incorrectly).
+- Genetic research: An NIDCD-supported investigator has recently identified a common variant in a gene on chromosome 6, called the KIAA0319 gene, that appears to play a key role in SLI.
+The genetic variant plays a supporting role in other learning disabilities, such as dyslexia, some cases of autism, and speech sound disorders (conditions in which speech sounds are either not produced or produced or used incorrectly).
 This finding lends support to the idea that difficulties in learning language may be coming from the same genes that influence difficulties with reading and understanding printed text.
 Other potentially influential genes also are being explored.

 - Bilingual research: The standardized tests that speech-language pathologists use in schools to screen for language impairments are based on typical language development milestones in English.
 Because bilingual children are more likely to score in the at-risk range on these tests, it becomes difficult to distinguish between children who are struggling to learn a new language and children with true language impairments.
 After studying a large group of Hispanic children who speak English as a second language, NIDCD-funded researchers have developed a dual language diagnostic test to identify bilingual children with language impairments.
 It’s now being tested in a group of children 4 to 6 years old, and will eventually be expanded to children 7 to 9 years old.
 The same research team is also trying out an intervention program with a small group of bilingual first graders with SLI to find techniques and strategies to help them succeed academically.